STANDARDS and GUIDELINES FOR

 - Understand the sources and effects of analytic variables on laboratory tests

-- Understand the sources and effects of physiological variables (diurnal and individual variations, rest, exercise, age, gender, fasting and the pharmacologic effects) on test results
+- Understand the sources and effects of physiological variables (diurnal and individual variations, rest, exercise, age, gender, genetics, fasting and pharmacologic effects) on test results

 - Understand the effects of disease on test results and recognize typical disease patterns

-- Recognize the use and limitations of current disease-related testing strategies/algorithms, e.g., use of cardiac markers for AMI and ACS, lipid screening, for CHD, diabetes screening, PSA screening, etc.
+- Recognize the use and limitations of current disease-related testing strategies/algorithms, e.g., use of cardiac markers for AMI and ACS, lipid screening, for CHD, diabetes screening, PSA screening, genetic mutation analysis

-- Develop and demonstrate (via activity logs) application of the above skills through liaison and consultative interaction with medical staff and other laboratory professionals; participate in service rounds, autopsy reports and related seminars and case reports
+- Develop and demonstrate (via activity logs and assessment by faculty) application of the above skills through liaison and consultative interaction with medical staff and other laboratory professionals

 CLINICAL PATHOLOGY AND LABORATORY EVALUATION OF DISEASE